-I've drawn extensive plans for, built, and inspected many decks before being a St Louis home inspector, so, I thought a 'what not to overlook when building a deck' or 'common missteps' list could help people build and maintain decks in a way that helps them enjoy it as long as they should be able to.
+I've drawn extensive plans for and built many decks before being a St Louis home inspector, so, I thought a 'what not to overlook when building a deck' or 'common missteps' list could help people build and maintain their decks in a way that helps them enjoy it for as long as they should be able to.

-It's a little thing, but, often, the builder overlooks that the bottom step will be the thickness of the tread too tall, if they don't subtract it from the bottom step in the stringer cut.
-This usually means that the first step will be over max allowable height, and uneven with the rest making it a trip hazard and general annoyance.
+* It's a little thing, but, often, the builder overlooks that the bottom step will be the thickness of the tread too tall, if they don't subtract it from the bottom step in the stringer cut.
+This usually means that the first step will be over maximum allowable height, and uneven with the rest, making it a trip hazard and general annoyance.

-A trick to stiffining stair railing posts is to add risers if missing, and/or other verticle (standing) boards under the bottom tread, or near other posts, between stringers, and parallel with tread, stiffining the under side of stairs to remove wobble from the post.
+* A trick to stiffining stair railing posts is to add risers if missing, and/or other brace boards under the bottom tread, or near other posts, between stringers, and parallel with tread, stiffining the under side of stairs to reduce stringer twist and wobbling of the post(s).

-Proper connection to the house is, of course important.
+* Proper connection to the house is, of course important.
 3" screws, or even lags are NOT the approved method.
 Through bolts are, and how often varies.
+Used what has been called for in plans, and approved by local building authority.

 Proper flashing: When water runs down the face of the home and hits the deck, you don't want it coming in, and caulk is not permanent enough here.
 Flashing from under the siding to the top of the decking or even to top deck joist, is how to keep that water out.